KenjiImbault/fractal-visualizer-python/README.md

 Did not use complex.h header file.

 ## TODO:

-Fix: If the size of the matrix is too big, there is a black vertical line where the real part is equal to 0.

 Remove the math.h header file, and implement the math function myself.

 # Next steps: